 Helping a Friend or Family Member Address Their Marijuana Addiction

 There are wrong ways to do interventions.
 If you make promises to your loved one during the intervention and recovery process, it’s important to keep these promises.
-If not, you may lose the trust of your loved one when they need trust and support most.
+If not, you may lose the trust of your loved ones when they need trust and support most.
 It’s also important not to make excuses for your loved one.
 They need to be held accountable for their actions and abuse.

 The most important thing is realizing that an intervention isn’t a miracle.
-The addict will like not be happy with the fact that they agreed to get help.
+The addict will like not to be happy with the fact that they agreed to get help.
 What’s important is that they agreed to get help.
 But your passion for them getting better can possibly change their mind.

 You should not be concerned about the cost of your treatment, we can help you out for free.
-All you have to do is give us a call, and we will learn about you, your addiction and what type of treatment options that would be the best for you.
+All you have to do is give us a call, and we will learn about you, your addiction, and what type of treatment options would be the best for you.
 We will also verify your insurance benefits and match you up with one of our rehab facilities.

 You do not have to be addicted to drugs for the rest of your life, there is a way to change.
 You can start a new life, meet new people, and learn new ways to deal with your stress and anxiety.
-If you are truly serious about your recovery then give us a call today!
+If you are truly serious about your recovery, then give us a call today!

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.